 What it would do: AB 6 would establish an Early Childhood Education Branch within the California Department of Education to “ensure a holistic implementation of early childhood education programs and universal preschool” and coordinate with the Department of Social Services and the California Health and Human Services Agency.

 Why it’s important: There are so many different early education programs in the state, administered by different state agencies, that it can be confusing and difficult for families and child care providers to navigate.
 Advocates have pushed for one state-level governing body, a concept other states have already implemented to improve efficiency.Bill status: Stalled in Senate.
-Could return in 2020.
+The author is expected to bring it back next year.

 Strategic planning councils (AB 1001)